stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 are reusable in different contexts, as are the pretty printers we use for the error messages.

-First, we repeat some stuff from earlier chapter.
+First, we repeat some stuff from earlier chapters.
 I sneaked in a new command for printing all values in a column:

 ```idris